 The fruits and vegetable consumption is very high in Oman.
 The country’s demand for fruits and vegetables is met by both domestic production as well as imports.
 The availability of arable land is limited, and water scarcity is extreme.
-Thus the country relies on international markets for up to 60 per cent of its fruits and vegetable requirement.
-The fruit market in Oman reached XXX thousand metric tons in 2016 and is expected to reach XXX thousand metric tons by 2022.
-The Oman vegetable market reached XXX thousand metric tons in 2016 and expected to reach XXX thousand metric tons by 2022.
+Thus the country relies on international markets for up to 60 percent of its fruits and vegetable requirement.
+The fruit market in Oman reached XXX thousand metric tons in 2017 and is expected to reach XXX thousand metric tons by 2022.
+The Oman vegetable market reached XXX thousand metric tons in 2017 and expected to reach XXX thousand metric tons by 2022.
 Oman has better water access than its neighbors; hence, plans to increase its domestic production by 2022.

 Despite the government’s efforts to increase its domestic production of fruits and vegetables, by providing subsidies for water and electricity, the constraints of water and arable land availability, limit the capacity from a significant growth.
 From the 309,500km2 of the country’s land, only 430,952 hectares, which is about 0.12 per cent of the available land, is cultivated.
 The existing demand for fruits and vegetables in the country is way higher than the domestic production.
 The risks and barriers associated with fruits and vegetable farming, specifically, are low, in comparison to the agriculture sector as a whole in Oman.
 Thus, there is a high potential for firms to cultivate fruits and vegetables in the country, using processes like hydroponics and aquaponics, as the government provides the farmers with water and eccentricity subsidies.
 As of now, the country will have to rely on imports to fill its food consumption gap.